← All guides

 The 8km of total running is roughly split into 8 × 1km efforts at a pace you can sustain for the full race.
 The stations are:

 Each station comes directly after a 1km run.
 Your legs are already fatigued when you reach each one.
-The weights are fixed by division (Open, Pro, Mixed, Doubles), so there is no scaling on race day.
+The weights are fixed by division (Open, Pro, Mixed, Doubles), so there is no scaling on race day: the full set is in the Hyrox weights by division reference.
+Each station above links to its own technique and pacing guide, and to estimate your overall race time from your run pace and station strength, use the free Hyrox finish time calculator.

 The 15-week structure